Chapter 140: Investments

 - Guidelines: Managers are expected to maintain compliance with guidelines established by the University; exceptions may be granted by the University and Investment Consultant on a case-by-case basis.
 As circumstances warrant, the manager may provide recommended revisions to the guidelines in writing to the University and Investment Consultant; however, the University and Investment Consultant shall be under no obligation to accept such recommendations.

 - Service and Responsiveness: Managers are expected to be reasonably responsive to the needs of the University and Investment Consultant, including requests for information and/or analysis, requests for periodic meetings to review performance, etc.

-- Manager “Under Review” Classification – Managers who are classified as “Under Review” are not eligible for additional funding and may be subject to asset reductions.
+- Manager “Under Review” Classification (Public Markets) – Managers who are classified as “Under Review” are not eligible for additional funding and may be subject to asset reductions.
 If circumstances warrant, based solely on the determination of the University and Investment Consultant, the manager may be terminated immediately or at any time thereafter.
 Otherwise, the following process must be satisfactorily completed prior to the removal of the “Under Review” classification:

 - The University shall notify the manager in writing of their “Under Review” classification.
 The notification shall indicate the reason(s) why the manager has been classified as “Under Review,” request information from the manager on relevant issues, and ask for the manager’s input in resolving the concerns identified.

 - Upon notification, the manager shall submit a written response within 15 calendar days of the date of notice.
 The investment manager’s response should provide the following, as applicable: